Skip to content

 UPDATE: House passes motion.
 Minister works on 'support package'.
 Culture Council sounds alarm.
 (And look what the eastern neighbours are doing!)

-UPDATE Friday, March 13, 9:30 a.m.: After the Culture Council sounded the alarm on Thursday night, the House of Representatives passed a motion urging a support package for the affected cultural sector.
+UPDATE Friday, March 13, 9:30 a.m.: After the Culture Council sounded the alarm on Thursday night, the Lower House passed a motion urging a support package for the affected cultural sector.
 The text of the motion, tabled by D66, Groen Links, PvdA, Partij van de Dieren, Denk and 50Plus, reads as follows: 'The Chamber, having heard the debate, whereas meetings with...

 PLATFORM COMMENCEMENT!
 LET'S BEGIN